-Weep holes of sizes as directed by engineer are to be left in the body of stone masonry walls if shown on the drawings.
+Weep holes of sizes as directed by engineer are to be left in the body of masonry walls if shown on the drawings.
 These weep (drainage) holes are to be covered with inverted filters on the backfill side in an area of 400mm x 400mm with a thickness of 400mm.
-They are to be located at 2.5 meter horizontaly and 1.3 meter vertically intervals in a staggered way.
+They are to be located at 1m intervals both vertically and horizontally in a staggered way.